kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 ```

-If you want process a csv file instead, you would just have to specify `input.format = "csv"`.
+If you want process a CSV file instead, you would just have to specify `input.format = "csv"`.
 Well, that is not always true.
 The CSV
 format is a family of concrete formats that differ, for instance, in the character used  to separate fields.
 The default for `read.table` is
 TAB and so it is in `rmr`.
 What if we have a really comma separated  CSV format, like this

 ```
 2008,1,3,4,2003,1955,2211,2225,WN,335,N712SW,128,150,116,-14,8,IAD,TPA,810,4,8,0,,0,NA,NA,NA,NA,NA
 ```
-To deal with this case, one needs used the functions  `make.input.format` and `make.output.format` which accept a string format defintion
+To deal with this case, one needs the functions  `make.input.format` and `make.output.format` which accept a string format definition
-such as "csv" but also additional parametes, modeled after `read.table` and `write.table`, such as `sep = ","`.
+such as "csv" but also additional parameters, modeled after `read.table` and `write.table`, such as `sep = ","`.
 Knowing this, we are ready
 to process our csv file:

 ```